SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 excerpt: Count-min sketch (CM sketch) is a probabilistic data structure that serves as a frequency table of events in a stream of data.
 It uses hash functions to map events to frequencies, but unlike a hash table, it uses only sublinear space, at the expense of over-counting some events due to hash collisions.
 ---

-Count-min sketch (CM sketch) is a probabilistic data structure that serves as a frequency table of events in a stream of data.
+Count-min sketch (CM sketch) is a probabilistic data structure[^1] that serves as a frequency table of events in a stream of data.

 It uses hash functions to map events to frequencies, but unlike a hash table, it uses only sublinear space, at the expense of over-counting some events due to hash collisions.
 The count–min sketch was invented in 2003 by Graham Cormode and S. Muthu Muthukrishnan.